-This was the question in this heated and opaque moment in this Starbucks in this district in this city in this country that Tom should have asked.
+This was the question in this heated and opaque moment that Tom should have asked.

 This was the question that would have yielded the response from Maria, “No.”

-And like a sequence of dominos falling that occur when simply the initial domino is flicked this obvious response would naturally have yielded to another, “Would you like to grab a coffee sometime?”
-In which Maria’s response, creating the beautiful artistic, symmetrical experience that cascading dominos create as one descends after another, would have been, “Yes.”
+And like a sequence of dominos falling that occur when simply the initial one is flicked this obvious response would naturally have yielded to another, “Would you like to grab a coffee sometime?”
+In which Maria’s response, creating the beautiful artistic, symmetrical experience that cascading dominos create as one descends upon another, would have been, “Yes.”

 But Tom didn’t ask that first question: the first domino was never flicked.
 His mind won the disputation.

 The moment passed.
 Tom could feel the moment pass, like the ending of an epoch.
 Moments occur.
 Questions asked at different times, even by mere seconds, can produce dramatically different results and sometimes dramatically change life itself.

 “So are you living in Columbia?”
 This was the question Tom did ask as Maria sat silent in solitude.